demetozturk/DKG4HCAinLVDN/README.md

 The framework employs a multi-agent system to dynamically construct a Resource Description Framework (RDF) Knowledge Graph from unstructured topological descriptions and empirical smart meter data.
 This semantic structure subsequently drives OpenDSS simulations to assess hosting capacity and identify grid violations associated with the integration of low-carbon technologies by the consumer.

+#### Scripts provide a general framework implementation, which should be updated based on your specific network configuration, power system features, and PFA output.

 ## Prerequisites and Initial Setup
 Prior to executing the analytical scripts, the following foundational files and credentials must be established within the primary repository directory.